Detecting Gravitational Wave Memory in the Next Galactic Core-Collapse Supernova

 \paragraph{Acknowledgements}

 H.A. is supported by the Swedish Research Council (Project No. 2020-00452).
-A.M. acknowledges support from the National Science Foundation's Gravitational Physics Theory Program through grants PHY-1806692 and PHY 2110177.
-M.Z. is supported by the National Science Foundation Gravitational Physics Experimental and Data Analysis Program through award PHY-2110555.
+A.M. acknowledges support from the National Science Foundation's Gravitational Physics Theory Program through grants PHY-1806692 and PHY-2110177.
+M.Z. is supported by the National Science Foundation Gravitational Physics Experimental and Data Analysis Program through awards PHY-2110555 and PHY-2405227.
 P.M. is supported by the National Science Foundation through its employee IR/D program.
+The opinions and conclusions expressed herein are those of the authors and do not represent the National Science Foundation.

 This research has made use of data or software obtained from the Gravitational Wave Open Science Center (\href{https://gwosc.org}{gwosc.org}), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
 This material is based upon work supported by NSF's LIGO Laboratory, which is a major facility fully funded by the National Science Foundation, as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, and Spain.
 KAGRA is supported by the Ministry of Education, Culture, Sports, Science, and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS) in Japan, the National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea, and the Academia Sinica (AS) and National Science and Technology Council (NSTC) in Taiwan.